logsem/cerise/README.md

 ## Organization

+The organization of the `theories/` folder is as follows.

+- machine_base.v : Contains the syntax (permissions, capability, instructions, ...) of the capability machine.

-- lang.v : Contains the operational semantics, and the embedding of the capability machine language into Iris
+- cap_lang.v : Contains the operational semantics, and the embedding of the capability machine language into Iris.

 - rules_base.v : Contains some of the core resource algebras for the program logic, namely the definition for points to predicates with permissions.